MQCybersec/mqcybersec-website/src/content/writeups/25-pwnmequals-saymyname.md

 ## XSS

-Looking at the sanitize first, it seems to not have a proper sanitisation mechanism.
+Looking at the sanitise first, it seems to not have a proper sanitisation of inputs.

 ```python
 def sanitize_input(input_string):